stelam/banana-for-scale-blog/content/post/coding-on-the-cheap-chromebook-vs.windows.md

 I shopped around for days, nothing would fit all my criteria.
 I started to look into Chromebooks.
 I knew about their existence, but I always thought they were bad and couldn't be used for development.
 I was so wrong.
 Nowadays, Linux and Linux apps can easily be installed on a Chromebook.
 Chromebooks are also generally much cheaper than Windows laptops as well, since they don't come with a Windows license.

 So I was eyeing an open-box Lenovo Chromebook on eBay for like $150 CAD (oh my god, I'm terribly frugal), but I couldn't commit, because I had never used a Chromebook before, and things are sometimes hard to return when bought on eBay.
 I looked around, and it turns out that there are a few options to install Chrome OS on a regular computer.
-[Brunch](https://github.com/sebanc/brunch) seems to be one of them
+[Brunch](https://github.com/sebanc/brunch) seems to be one of them.
+That made me dig out my old Thinkpad, shut down the Monero miner, and install Chrome OS on a partition to test it out.

+## The Chrome OS experience

+## Back to good 'ol Windows